 The Report states that the Directive led to an initial increase of defence procurement in EU-wide competition, but that a significant share of expenditure, especially for high-value, strategic, complex defence systems, is still done outside the Directive.
 Moreover, the degree of application of the Directive remains uneven across EU countries.

 To address this situation, the report underlines the strong need to focus on the effective implementation of the Directive and proposes a number of actions such as guidance on the interpretation of specific provisions, dialogue with EU countries, enforcement actions, and scoreboards on countries’ use of the Directive.

 Overall, the report concludes that the Directive is largely fit for purpose and that the rules do not need to be amended.
 It stresses that a more open defence internal market will improve the competitiveness of the sector’s technological and industrial base, in particular by enabling economies of scale.

 Full evaluation report (includes related Staff Working Paper with essential background for the evaluation of the Directive including data on national expenditure on defence/security and procurement).

 EU Directive on defence and sensitive security procurement

-The EU Directive 2009/81/EC on defence and sensitive security procurement sets out European rules for the procurement of arms, munitions and war material (plus related works and services) for defence purposes.
+Directive 2009/81/EC on defence and sensitive security procurement sets out European rules for the procurement of arms, munitions and war material (plus related works and services) for defence purposes.
 It also sets out rules for the procurement of sensitive supplies, works and services for security purposes.
 These rules are adapted to the specificities of defence procurements, which tend to be particularly complex and sensitive.
 The Directive provides rules that enhance transparency and openness in defence markets between EU countries, while also ensuring that individual countries’ security interests are protected.